Explore health content from A to Z.

 I need information about...

 A biopsy is a small sample of tissue or fluid taken from the body.
 This sample can then be studied in a laboratory.
 Image-guided biopsy allows a sample to be taken from an abnormal mass without the need for surgery.
-This procedure is done by a specially trained doctor called an interventional radiologist.
+This procedure is done by a general radiologist or a specially trained doctor called an interventional radiologist.

 Follow any instructions you are given on how to prepare, including: